3xp10it/BadCode/README.md

 ## BadCode

-This project aims to fingerprint every single bad security practice and detect them in every opensource project.
+This project aims to fingerprint every single bad security practice and detect them in every opensource project (3rd-party mostly).

 ### Want to see how people are poorly coding their plugins?